FediSalhi/Deep-Learning-Based-Second-Level-Autonomous-Car/README.md

 # Deep-Learning-Based-Second-Level-Autonomous-Car
-Building a 1:20 scale second level self driving car controlled by a Raspberry Pi and a remote computer.
+This project is a try to build a 1:20 scale second level autonomous car controlled by a Raspberry Pi (Client) wirelessly connected to a computer (Server).
+In this level of autonomy, at least one driver assistance system of  both steering and acceleration using information about the driving environment  is automated, like cruise control and lane-centering.
+The understanding of this project requires a basic knowledge of both Convolutional Neural Networks and Python.
+Having previous experience with electronic circuits will help to understand the wiring schematic of this project.
+Codes are implemented in Python3, using Keras a high-level machine learning API and OpenCV for image processing.